-In November 2013, the typhoon Haiyan struck the Visayan Islands in the Philippines.
-Millions of people were affected in many ways.
+In November 2013, the typhoon Haiyan struck the Visayan Islands of the Philippines.
+Millions of people were affected by the impacts and damages.
 The German Red Cross reacted within 24 hours, started an emergency relief programme and subsequently supported the rehabilitation of the affected regions.

 Since the first day after the typhoon, the German Red Cross (GRC) has supported the affected people.
-During the emergency phase, the first goals were the provision of relief items, water and food.
-Financial support, so-called Cash Grants were given by the German Red Cross.
-This way, affected people can decide for themselves which goods they want to buy to cover their most urgent needs.
+During the emergency phase, the provision of relief items, water and food took top priority.
+Financial support, in the form of so-called Cash Grants, was provided by the GRC.
+In this way, the affected people could decide independently which goods they needed to buy to cover their most urgent needs.

 Measures already take effect

 The Philippines have already benefited from these measures in October 2016, when Taifun Haima hit the country almost exactly three years after Haiyan.
 Martina Schloffer head of the GRC office in Manila: "The people of the Philippines have learned from Haiyan.
 Provisions have been steadily improved and and developed all over the country with the Red Cross and other relief organisations."
 Around 160,000 people were quickly evacuated from the danger zone of Haima.

 Two years after typhoon Haiyan, following rehabilitation activities have been implemented by the GRC:

 - Construction of more than 4,000 core houses

 - Cash Grants for restoring livelihoods for over 10,000 people

 - Skills & enterprise trainings for over 2,500 people